Ford’s Rollout of Its New F-150

 One of my biggest gripes with the F-150 has been the interior; it’s needed a big overhaul, especially in the top trims – those should offer more luxury and technology, and in 2021 those trims will.
 I think Ford has hit the nail on the head, with just a slight redesign of the exterior and giving the interior a major overhaul.
 More to come once I’m able to dive into the truck and test it.
 But for now, I’m happy with the direction Ford is going.

 ALAN PEASE: ‘Was a time…’ begins a line in the movie, “The Highwaymen”.
 It’s a great line to contemplate when you see the new Ford F-150 in person, on paper or dancing across your video screen.
 There was a time…when the F-150 was only a work truck for those on ranches and farms.
 The modern F-150, though, is truly a truck for all seasons.
 There’s enough electronic stimulation on board to make you order your Mountain Dew by the case.
 Enough to make you stay up all night programming, or better yet…befriend a programmer, just to help you understand all the software.
+The programmers behind this truck might even know the intricate secrets of the design patterns for developers.
 It also appears to be a capable work and play truck, hauling that boat to the bay or your trailer to Tucson.
 I can’t wait to check one out!